FAQs: Supervision Staff and Offices

 - How many community-based offender supervision offices does CSOSA have?

-CSOSA has 342 CSO positions in FY 2010 performing offender supervision, diagnostic and investigative functions.
+CSOSA had 289 total, on-board CSO employees as of September 2015 performing offender supervision, diagnostic and investigative functions.
 [Back]

 In previous budgets, CSOSA requested and Congress provided funding to allow CSOSA to reduce the number of offenders supervised by each Community Supervision Officer (CSO).
 What has been the effect of this additional funding on caseloads?